Selyuu/Currency-Converter/README.md

 # Currency Converter
-A React Native mobile app based on a currency conversion at the tip of your fingers.
+A React Native mobile app based on currency conversion.
 Allows users to get real time conversions of global currencies.

 ## Personal Learning
 To get acquainted further with React Native as I transition my learning from ReactJS.
 Also applying the Redux methodology with React Native for the first time.